blorente/decorat/wiki/stories/the_promotion.md

 As I got higher in the spiral staircase, the crowd started thinning.
 The higher floors of the Grand Archive were limited to the ORDOS and MILITIA clearance levels, where Inquisitors and their retinue came to do their research, and future Generals and Commissars came to study past battles.

 I inhaled deeply, letting the smell of static banish the last remnants of the battle for the second time this day.
-I stopped, appreciating the privilege of having such a breathing room.
+I stopped, appreciating the privilege of having such breathing room.

 Yes, it was hard work to retrieve and process documents for the Inquisition.
 Yes, some of those images stuck like memories.
 But I had been chosen, and I had a duty to fulfill.
 They wouldn't have chosen me otherwise.
 I needed to brave what may come.
 And besides...
 "The Emperor protects".